Ontario transforms into a winter wonderland, offering a breathtaking spectacle of frozen waterfalls that captivate visitors with their icy allure.

 2. Balls Falls

-Winter hikers and nature lovers will appreciate Balls Falls’ beauty, which provides a stunning, 27-meter plunge amidst a gorgeous conversation area.
+Winter hikers and nature lovers will appreciate Balls Falls’ beauty, which provides a stunning 27-meter plunge amidst a gorgeous conversation area.
 This natural beauty is one of the leading falls to visit in the Niagara region.
-However, be careful of icy terrain as the trails are not kept up during the winter months.
+However, be careful of icy terrain as the trails are not kept up during winter.

 Address: 3292 Sixth Ave, Lincoln